apache/yunikorn-scheduler-interface/scheduler-interface-spec.md

 message Allocation {
   // AllocationKey from AllocationAsk string allocationKey = 1;
   // Allocation tags from AllocationAsk map<string, string> allocationTags = 2;
   // uuid of the allocation
   string uuid = 3;
   // Resource for each allocation
   Resource resourcePerAlloc = 5;
   // Priority of ask
   Priority priority = 6;
   // Queue which the allocation belongs to string queueName = 7;
   // Node which the allocation belongs to string nodeId = 8;

-  // Id of Application
+  // The ID of the application
   string applicationId = 9;

-  // Partition of the allocation string partition = 10;
+  // Partition of the allocation string partitionName = 10;
 }
 ```